Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/5 Biochemical Dysphoria.md

 -   [[No]] ==Distortions of distance and the size and shape of objects==
 -   [[Sometimes]] ==Feeling like a passive observer in the events of your life==

-If you found yourself strongly relating to The Matrix or The [[Truman]] Show, you might be experiencing [[Derealization]].
+If you found yourself strongly relating to The Matrix or The [[Truman]] Show, you might be experiencing [[derealization]].
 This can also manifest as a feeling of otherworldliness, like you don’t belong in this society.
 You’re just walking around waiting for your super powers to appear, or for an owl to fly up with your letter to Hogwarts.
 As a teen I was obsessed with an episode of The Outer Limits where a boy discovers a spaceship under his house and learns that he and his [[parents]] aren’t actually human.

 [[Yes]] ==DPDR sometimes comes with an emotional stunting.
 You are able to laugh and find humor, but rarely ever genuine joy.
 Moments of sadness or grief cause you to just go numb, dissociated by the event that caused it.== [[Yes]] ==This can also go in the opposite direction, where the person is under so much [[anxiety]] that their emotional response is extremely disproportionate to the catalyst, resulting in severe crying or violent outbursts from seemingly small events.==